KATYDIDANDKID

 source home-designing.com

-Built-in seating can be constructed in solid concrete and dressed with cushions that are to be stowed away in winter months.
-The permanent seating structures can be used to create the perimeter of an outdoor room.
+This seating can be built with solid concrete and dressed with cushions that are to be stowed away during winter.
+Create the perimeter of an outdoor room with the permanent seating structures to enhance the theme.

 Covered Patio Design